 Ensure that the food it’s not too hot for your baby.
 Keep in mind that they are more sensitive to heat than us.
 I usually take a bite or check the food with my lips.
 Lips can be very sensitive to hot food.

 The most important piece of advice that someone can give you is to never leave your baby unattended while she eats.
-You never know what could happen and you must be close to your baby just in case she needs you.
+You never know what could happen and you must be close to your baby for when she needs you.

 If your baby rejects the food you’re offering it could be one of two reasons: